senendigitalarts/senendigitalartsmusics/README.md

 # senendigitalartsmusics
-Free copyright (https://creativecommons.org/licenses/by/4.0/) music from Indonesia-based Senen Digital Arts.
+Free copyright (https://creativecommons.org/licenses/by/4.0/) music from Senen Digital Arts.
 All song except Newborn is produced using SGM soundfont by Shan.